Chicken Savoy Recipe: 30-Minute Garlic Herb Chicken

 Serving suggestions

-How do you know when the oil in the pan is hot enough to cook the chicken?
+How do I know when the skillet oil is hot enough?

-The oil is ready for cooking when it shimmers in the skillet.
-When you add the chicken, the pan should sizzle.
+The oil is ready when it shimmers in the skillet.
+When you add the chicken, it should sizzle right away, which helps you get a golden crust.

 Have you tried these healthy recipes?